mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 ![route creation](img/create-route.png)

-Once you have created all the routes that you need, you can start configuring them and even decide a different behaviour for each one.
+Once you have created all the routes that you need, you can start configuring them and even decide a different behavior for each one.
 By selecting one verb in the sidebar of this section it is possible to see a detailed view about the configuration of the selected route.
 Here, it is possible to set or unset all the flags described in the other sections, but with a deeper granularity.
 In fact, while in the sections described before you were configuring your endpoint, in this section you are managing one specific route verb of your endpoint.
 For example, if in the **Security Management** section, you have checked the **Public** flag of a **Microservice** type endpoint with basepath `/test` it means that **all** routes that start with `/test` will be **Public** too.
-Instead if, in the same endpoint page, you uncheck the **Public** flag in the **Routes** section for the route `/management` with verb `DELETE` you will only change the behaviour of that specific route with that specific verb.
+Instead if, in the same endpoint page, you uncheck the **Public** flag in the **Routes** section for the route `/management` with verb `DELETE` you will only change the behavior of that specific route with that specific verb.
-Here we list some example routes and their behaviour with the configuration explained above:
+Here we list some example routes and their behavior with the configuration explained above:

 * GET '/test': **Public** is `true`.
 * GET '/test/management': **Public** is `true`.